sanjib-sen/sanjib-sen/src/content/blog/bucc-pr.md

 description: "Publications Rules for BRAC University Computer Club"
 ---

-> Welcome to the PRESS RELEASE and PUBLICATIONS Department of BRAC University Computer Club.
+Welcome to the PRESS RELEASE and PUBLICATIONS Department of BRAC University Computer Club.
 There are some basic Rules for PR Writing/Editing.
-> Please check those out before writing a PR.
+Please check those out before writing a PR.

 # Guidelines For BUCC PR

+## Table of Contents

 ## Basic Rules